streamlab/starting-point/CALENDAR.md

     - Understanding our general area
     - Possible areas of study
     - Sources and background
-  - The qualities we'll need to make a good story _Dave Leads_
-    - What are the issues that will make a good story
-    - How might we use our own data
-    - How might we use the data and expertise of others
-    - Where might this story appear
-    - Who's our audience

 ### Assignment for August 24: Finding a Story
   - Working in small groups of twos or threes, everyone picks a possible focus area from Emily's list.
 One or two groups might be chose to find a story not on the list